-Located in western North Carolina, Asheville is accessible by car from several cities on the East Coast of the United States.
+Located in western North Carolina, Asheville is accessible by car from several East Coast cities.
 It’s about 7.5 hours driving from Washington, DC and 3.5 hours from Atlanta, GA.
-Additionally, there are several domestic arrivals from all over the United States each day at Asheville Regional Airport (AVL).
+There are also several domestic flight arrivals from all over the United States at Asheville Regional Airport (AVL).

 Where to Stay in Asheville

 Since it’s a popular tourist destination, there are plenty of places to stay in the city for 2 or 3 days in Asheville, ranging from major chain hotels to locally-owned boutique bed & breakfasts.